Smohalla: Biography

 It is said that he then set forth on a journey.
 According to this account, he traveled as far south as Mexico, returning by way of Arizona, Utah and Nevada where he is said to observed Mormon priests "receiving commands directly from heaven".
 When he reached home, he reported to the people that he had been to the spirit world.
 However, this version was discounted by Wanapum elders and descendants of Smohalla, who argued instead that his communication with the spirits is said to have occurred while he was mourning the loss of a beloved child.

 Already known as a medicine man, the teachings he acquired at this time established him as a prophet.
 Smohalla exhorted his followers, eventually numbering about 2,000, to return to the ways of their ancestors and to relinquish the teachings and goods of the intruders.
 One of the best known of a series of prophets in the area, he revived the Washani Religion and the Washat Dance (religion) traditions while introducing other features from his dream or vision.
 Washani followers believed in the superiority of God and Mother Earth.
 Adherents included the famous Chief Joseph and his Nez Percé followers as well as Native people from other tribes in the region, such as the Wanapum.
 One of Smohalla's chief supporters and assistant was Kotiakan, a Yakama prophet, who helped him in the revitalization movement.

 Despite government opposition and interference, Smohalla practiced his religion until the end of his life.
 After his death in 1895, he was succeeded by his son Yoyouni (also Yo-Yonan), then by his nephew Puck Hyah Toot.
-They carried the Smohallan beliefs into the twentieth century.
+They carried the Washani movement into the twentieth century.